givingjar/blog.givingjar.org/_posts/2016-08-17-charity-spotlight-hannahs-house.md

 Expectant mothers can join the house at any time during their pregnancy and stay as long as six months after giving birth.
 The house is able to help four women at a time and there is no charge for housing, utilities, or food.

-Hannah's House is Christian-based shelter that offers more than food and shelter.
+Hannah's House is a Christian-based shelter that offers more than food and shelter.
 They also give residents the structure and education they need to be self-sufficient when they leave.

 Some of the routines and training include devotional studies, parenting lessons, goal building, job attainment, budgeting, and relationship management.
 Residents must also cook, take care of personal hygiene, and help with chores.
 The house also helps provide birthing classes, lactation consultants, doulas, and other specialized care.